How 5Essentials Works

 — Jane Stassen; Director of Curriculum and Instruction, South Saint Paul Public Schools

-From research, evidence, and practice we know that ensuring all students learn at high levels, particularly in high-poverty schools, is an immense challenge.
-We also know that professional development for both teachers and leaders can, at times, be limited and challenging.
-Leadership Coaching with UChicago addresses both of these challenges through on-site, embedded coaching using evidence and research on school improvement to support and drive growth.
+Professional development for both teachers and leaders can, at times, be limited and challenging.
+Leadership Coaching with UChicago Impact addresses this challenge through on-site, embedded coaching that utilizes evidence and research to support and drive organizational improvement.
 Our coaches:

-- Diagnose and support action steps for acute challenges
+- Diagnose and support action steps for acute school organizational and climate challenges

-- Provide feedback to the school leader and leadership teams
+- Provide ongoing support and feedback to school leadership

 “We examined the 5Essentials survey results and decided to work on student-teacher trust.
 We met with our leadership team coach to help prepare for grade-level meetings, they’d offer suggestions for teacher input and materials and resources to use.
 He met with our student council and asked them questions about student-teacher trust and used their responses to identify key trends and patterns.
 Through the work, I saw areas that needed to improve that I don’t think would have been identified if not the work of the partnership.
 Teachers became more aware of the impact of their words and actions when interacting with students.”

 —Marianne Turk; Leadership Team Member, McPherson Elementary